liuzhenyu-yyy/liuzhenyu-yyy.github.io/tabs/about.md

 {%- comment -%} Please delete below and place your page content here {%- endcomment -%}

-I am a third-year Ph.D. candidate at [Biomedical Pioneering Innovation Center](https://biopic.pku.edu.cn/en/), [Peking University](https://english.pku.edu.cn/), where I have the distinct honor of being advised by [Prof. Fuchou Tang](https://biopic.pku.edu.cn/en/researchteam/511476.htm).
-Our current research focus on developing novel single-cell sequencing technologies as well as utilizing these cutting-edge methods to explore complicated biological systems including cancers and embryos.

-Outside of my academic pursuits, I also take pride in my membership with the Peking University table tennis varsity team for non-sports students.

 ## 🎓Education

 - School of Life Sciences, Peking University